 - If you want a puppy, you can avoid some negative traits by choosing the right breeder and the right puppy.
 Unfortunately, you usually can't tell whether a puppy has inherited temperament or health problems until he grows up.

 - Finally, you can avoid some negative traits by training your Finnish Spitz to respect you and by following the 11-step care program in my book, 11 Things You Must Do Right To Keep Your Dog Healthy and Happy.

 More traits and characteristics of the Finnish Spitz

 If I was considering a Finnish Spitz, I would be most concerned about...

-- Providing enough exercise and mental stimulation.
-Finnish Spitz MUST have regular opportunities to vent their energy and to use their busy minds to do interesting things.
-Otherwise they will become rambunctious and bored -- which they usually express by barking and destructive chewing.
+- Providing enough exercise.
+Finnish Spitz don't need miles of running, but they definitely need regular opportunities to vent their energy by romping and playing in a large enclosed area, like a dog park.
+Otherwise they will become bored, which they usually express by barking and destructive chewing.